 This profession, which began in the 1950s to compensate for the lack of auxiliary personnel to administer oxygen to patients, does not yet exist in Haiti.
 Nurses and doctors are taking care of it in the country, according to Dootie Baptiste, a nurse who worked in the Covid-19 center in Canaan.

-In addition, in many hospitals these materials are obsolete.
-They still use oxygen tanks unlike the rest of the world, according to Stéphane Dragon, a respiratory therapist who has twenty years of experience.
+Additionally, in many hospitals these materials are obsolete.
+They still use oxygen tanks unlike the rest of the world, according to Stéphane Dragon, a respiratory therapist with twenty years of experience.

 An Important Specialty